 Targets multiple muscle groups >

-It's a highly efficient workout since you're doing two to four movements holding, pulsing, stretching at a time in each move.
+It's a highly efficient workout since we tend to work multiple muscle groups at a time.
 Working all these areas at once also helps raise the heart rate.

 Improves mind body concentration >

 The smaller movements in a barre class can bring a new level of awareness to the body that you don't get in regular strength workouts.
 Barre can improve muscular activation for frequently underused muscles by strengthening the neuromuscular (mind-body) connection.
 Throughout the class, clients concentrate fully on the choreography and I encourage self analysation, so it's an hour of pure focus.